-As hinted to earlier, casein does a lot of beneficial things for the body and can be used for nutrition supplement, because it doesn’t need to be taken with any other protein to do its job.
+As hinted to earlier, casein does many beneficial things for the body and can be used for nutrition supplement because it doesn’t need to be taken with any other protein to do its job.

-Using this kind of supplement and working out, on a regular basis, triples fat loss.
+Using this kind of supplement and working out regularly triples fat loss.
 Not only does the protein increase muscle mass, but it also decreases to amount of muscle breakdown during prolonged periods without nutrition.

 Are there any more benefits of casein protein?

-Going a little deeper, casein proteins do a lot more than make a person look and feel good from steady consumption.
-On the metabolic and even cellular level, the body gains from absorbing casein proteins.
+Going a little deeper, casein powders do a lot more than make a person look and feel good from steady consumption.

 For example, the immune system sees a bolster in its activity due to the growth of good bacteria and antibodies brought upon by the presence of casein.
-This protein does more than help the body by raising immune defenses, and it lowers the levels of dangerous substances in the body as well.
+This protein does more than help the body by raising immune defenses; it lowers the levels of dangerous substances in the body.

-The antioxidants pepsin and trypsin are known to protect the body from free radicals that cause deceases like cancer, arthritis, and atherosclerosis.
+The antioxidants pepsin and trypsin are known to protect the body from free radicals that cause diseases like cancer, arthritis, and atherosclerosis.

-With all the talk of fat loss, you may have asked yourself how does it happen?
-It happens due to a rise in your metabolic rate while you sleep, which is when the body does some of its best growth and repair functions.
+With all the talk of fat loss, you may have asked yourself, how does it happen?
+It happens due to a rise in your metabolic rate while you sleep when the body does some of its best growth and repair functions.

 Before we can compare casein protein to whey, there have to be a few points mentioned.
 For one, whey protein is still the go-to nutrient to build big muscles within a noticeably short amount of time.
 However, it also has a bit of a reputation for delivering results that last a noticeably short amount of time.

-If incorporated into a diet correctly, whey protein yield lasting results.
-With casein proteins, the “heavy lifting” of absorption rather happens on its own.
-The muscle growth from casein protein lasts longer because of its slower digestion rate in the body.
+If incorporated into a diet correctly, whey yield lasting results.
+With casein, the “heavy lifting” of absorption rather happens on its own.
+The muscle growth from casein lasts longer because of its slower digestion rate and slow release in the bloodstream.

-The consistency of casein has a gel-like quality to it that some people might describe as an acquired taste.
+Casein's consistency has a gel-like quality to it that some people might describe as an acquired taste.
 Should the truth be told, you get the best results from a mixture of the two with an extra serving of casein shortly before calling it a night and going to sleep.
 While you sleep, the casein powder will ensure a continuous slow release of amino acids that helps your muscles recover and grow.

 Casein protein for women